 7 Benefits of the Accountability Strategy

 The following is a sample from my book, The Accountability Manifesto: How Accountability Helps You Stick to Goals.
-If you're doubtful that the accountability habit can help you improve your life, read on to find out the benefits it offers.
+If you're doubtful of the power of accountability benefits being able to improve your life, read on to find out more...

 You might think it seems like a lot of extra work to worry about accountability and interacting with others as you work on goals.
 Perhaps you think it’s busywork that doesn’t have value in the real world.
 But, as Peter Drucker once said, “what gets measured, gets managed.”

-In other words, the primary benefit of accountability is you will achieve (or stick with) a goal when you receive constant feedback from others.
+In other words, the primary accountability benefit is that you will achieve (or stick with) a goal when you receive constant feedback from others.

 Beyond that, there are many other reasons why accountability has such a positive impact on personal development.
 In this section, I’ll go over seven primary benefits.